Mindful MOVEMENT

 Welcome — I’m so glad you popped in.
 With over 35 years as a physiotherapist, I’ve built a wealth of experience in movement, recovery, pain management, injury prevention and sport specific training.
 My goal is simple: to share that knowledge with you in as many helpful, accessible ways as possible.

-Take a wander through the site, try a taster video, send me a message, or subscribe to my newsletters.
+Take a wander through the site, try a taster video, send me a message to discuss personalised plans, or subscribe to my newsletters.
 If you want access to more videos and top tips why not try a monthly subscription?
 However you choose to begin, you’re very welcome.

 WORK OUT